lbai-lab/push/docs/source/examples/01_Bayesian_Deep_Learning/index.rst

 Bayesian Deep Learning Examples
 =====================

-Here are examples of training deep bayesian neural networks with PusH.
+Here are examples of BDL with PusH.

 .. toctree::
    :maxdepth: 1